Short Stories from Mumbai

 Sunny was my guide through Dharavi and I also booked a private walking tour with him so I wouldn’t get lost in the mayhem of Mumbai while shooting photos.
 After a few hours at the Crawford Market (next post), flower market, sari market and seeing all the cows at Bombay Panjrapole, we hopped a cab back to our starting point.
 The taxi driver was super chatty (in Hindi), telling Sunny all about the drama of driving a taxi.
 Sunny turned to me and told me that his father is a taxi driver so he already knew all about this subject, so I taught Sunny a new English phrase: preaching to the choir.

 The taxi driver turned his attention to me — “Madam” — in the backseat.
-He asked Sunny where I was from, then continued with a curious string of questions about Madam translated by Sunny.
+He asked Sunny where I was from (currently living in Vancouver), then continued with a curious string of questions about Madam translated by Sunny.
 Are there trees where Madam is from?
 Do they grow crops where Madam is from?
 Does Madam eat rice?
 Do they grow rice where Madam is from?
 Most of it is imported, I told Sunny — an unexpected answer.

 The driver was excited to have a translator in the car — he couldn’t speak much English or communicate with any tourists.
 He told Sunny that his conversations usually consisted of two sentences: How much to Colaba?
 Okay, go to Colaba.
 He told Sunny he wanted me to speak some Hindi so I read Sunny’s Hindi phrase card and did my best to get it right.
 We all had a good laugh.